Mateo Valero: Joint awards

-Royal Academies, honorary degrees and other affiliations
+Other recognition

-Valero is a founding academician of the Spanish Royal Academy of Engineering, academician of the Barcelona Royal Academy of Sciences and Arts, academician of Academia Europaea and corresponding member of the Spanish Royal Academy of Pure Sciences, Physics and Natural Sciences and of the Mexican Academy of Science.
-From 2018 he is Elected Correspondent Academic of the Academia de Ingeniería de México, Elected Honorary academic of the Real Academia Europea de Doctores and Academic of the Academia de Gastronomía de Murcia.
+Valero is a founding fellow of the Spanish Royal Academy of Engineering, fellow of the Barcelona Royal Academy of Sciences and Arts, fellow of Academia Europaea and corresponding member of the Spanish Royal Academy of Pure Sciences, Physics and Natural Sciences and of the Mexican Academy of Science.

+In 2018 he was elected correspondent academic of the Academia de Ingeniería de México, honorary fellow of the Real Academia Europea de Doctores and fellow of the Academia de Gastronomía de Murcia.

 He has been awarded honorary doctorates by Chalmers University of Technology, the University of Belgrade, the University of Las Palmas de Gran Canaria, the University of Veracruz, the University of Zaragoza, the Complutense University of Madrid, the University of Cantabria and the University of Granada.

 He is also a fellow of the IEEE and ACM and an Intel Distinguished Fellow.

-He is Member of the external Scientific Advisory Committee of the Universidad Complutense de Madrid and Benefactor of the graduation of the 2018 promotion from Universidad San Jorge de Zaragoza.
+He is a member of the external Scientific Advisory Committee of the Universidad Complutense de Madrid and benefactor of the graduation of the 2018 promotion from Universidad San Jorge de Zaragoza.

-From 2017 is member of the Committee for the IEEE Sidney Fernbach Award.
+As of 2017 he was a member of the committee for the IEEE Sidney Fernbach Award.